DitisAlex/HAN-OOSE-Prediction-Model-FrontEnd/readme.md

 This project is the web interface build with Python and React for the prediction model from H@nnwatts for their EV chargers system.

+## Installation

+You can run the app on you local device if you have Docker installed by running `docker-compose up` in the root of the project.

 ## Folders

 The backend can be found inside the `/backend` folder and the frontend can be found in the `/frontend` folder.
 Documentation and research projects can be found in the `/docs` folder.